 - a.
-Unexcused tardiness is failing to be in an assigned area at the designated time class period commences without a valid excuse.
+An unexcused tardiness is failing to be in an assigned area at the designated time class period commences without a valid excuse.
 The following are examples of tardiness, which are not to be excused subject to the discretion of the administrator: oversleeping, missing the bus, traffic congestion, car trouble, inclement weather, and locker malfunction. - b.
 Disciplinary measures may be taken in the event of tardiness.
-In addition 3.
-Unexcused tardies are may be equivalent to one unexcused absences.
+In addition 3 unexcused tardies are equivalent to one unexcused absence.